Granther/foveated-rendering/README.md

 Notices:
 - This project is a work in progress, things WILL break
-- This repo is HEAVILY based on fholdger's vrperfkit [link here]
 - This repo is a fork of fholdger's vrperfkit [https://github.com/fholger/vrperfkit]

 ### What is Foveated Rendering?

 Foveated rendering is a method of reducing GPU overhead when rending a VR application by rendering the area the user is looking at in full, and all other spaces at a lower resolution

-This can be achieved in many ways, but most commonly is through shading groups of pixels instead of on a single pixel basis.
-Look at Nvidia's VRS for more details on this [VRS link]
 This can be achieved in many ways, but most commonly is through shading groups of pixels instead of on a single pixel basis.
 Look at Nvidia's VRS for more details on this [https://developer.nvidia.com/vrworks/graphics/variablerateshading]

 ### Different Kinds of FR